vernjan/tech-notes/notes/operating-systems/threads-concurrency.md

 - **waiting** for a condition
 - **waking up** other threads

-### Mutex
-- only one thread at a time is allowed to hold the mutex, others have to wait
-    - there is no order guarantee who will acquire the mutex next
-- protects a _critical section_
-- **attributes**
-    - locked?
-    - owner
-    - blocked_threads
-- basic building block for more advanced synchronization constructs

 ### Producer-consumer
 - can be done with just mutexes but it's wasteful
 - to be effective, we need some kind of signalling between threads